Cheshire murders: Komisarjevsky's trial

 Komisarjevsky was found guilty on October 13, 2011.
 On December 9, 2011, the jury recommended the death penalty.
 During the hearing, Judge Blue said "This is a terrible sentence, but it's one you wrote for yourself with deeds of unimaginable horror and savagery."
 Komisarjevsky made a statement during the sentencing hearing.
 He spoke about the shame, disappointment, and hurt he had caused, saying: "I will never find peace within.
 My life will be a continuation of the hurt I caused.
 The clock is now ticking and I owe a debt I cannot repay."
 Though he acknowledged taking part in the crime, he insisted that he did not intend to kill anyone, saying: "Millions have judged me guilty of capital offenses I did not commit.
 I did not intend for those women to die.
 They were never supposed to lose their lives.
 I don't need twelve people to tell me what I'm guilty or not guilty of.
 None of them were there that morning.
 I know my responsibilities.
 I will bear them as I should.
 What I cannot do is claim responsibility for the actions of another."
 He spoke about how the trial affected him, saying that he had become "quite comfortable in the face of hatred and bigotry" and said that the jury who recommended the death penalty for him "believed me so worthless even my very existence is deemed intolerable."
 He also said that forgiveness was not his to have, and that he needed to forgive his worst enemy – himself.
 During his victim impact statement, Dr. Petit described the crime as his personal holocaust and said "I have a difficult time sleeping and trusting anymore.
 I hope to continue to honor my family.
 I push forward in the hope that good will overcome evil."

 Blue set July 20, 2012, as Komisarjevsky's execution date.
-As with Hayes, Komisarjevsky's death sentence was turned into a life sentence in August 2015.
+As with Lee, Komisarjevsky's death sentence was commuted to a life sentence in August 2015.